sachenl/dsc-phase-4-project/README.md

 ![acc_2](https://raw.githubusercontent.com/sachenl/dsc-phase-4-project/main/image/fig%204%20acc_full.png)

-In this fitting, both of the training accuracy and validation accuracy are very high.
-Even though the fluctuation of validation accurancy are larger than trainning, they had the same trend in general.
+In this fitting, both training accuracy and validation accuracy are very high.
+Even though the fluctuation of validation accuracy is bigger than training accuracy, both accuracies generally had the same trend.

 ## 5. Evaluate the model with the test images.
 We first generate the test labels as the real class of the images.